YARC-Official/YARG/README.md

 # 🧰 External Licenses

-Some libraries **packaged** with the source code have licenses that must be included.
+Some libraries/assets are **packaged** with the source code have licenses that must be included.

 | Library | License |
 | --- | --- |